apache/cordova-docs/docs/en/edge/guide/platforms/wp8/upgrading.md

 For projects that were created with the cordova CLI:

 1. Update the `cordova` CLI version.
-See The Command-line Interface.
+See The Command-Line Interface.

 2. Run `cordova platform update wp8` (or `wp7`, per the platforms you added to your project).